barsoom/devbook/rails_conventions/README.md

 Models never send mail (or similar) in callbacks.
 See *interactors* for that.

-Looking into: Separating persistence from domain logic with [Minimapper](https://github.com/joakimk/minimapper).
+Did look into, but won't use in the future: Separating persistence from domain logic with [Minimapper](https://github.com/joakimk/minimapper).
 With Minimapper, this is where the entity models go.

 ### `app/observers/`